SUP board fins:

 Banana fin:

 This is a fin with a curved shape that provides excellent maneuverability and speed.
-Banana fins are commonly used on race boards and are designed to provide the maximum amount of control and speed.
+Banana fins are commonly used on race boards and is often a stand fin on generic boards.
+Designed to provide the maximum amount of control and speed.

 Overall, the shape of the fin you choose will depend on your paddling style, skill level, and the conditions you are paddling in.
 Some fins are designed for speed and control, while others are designed for stability and maneuverability, so it's important to choose a fin that matches your paddling needs and preferences.